-The Delione-H. M. Boydeton, Nebraska City; J. F. Railsback, Kansas City; Harry C. Mack, Chicago; D. R. Lillibridge, Lincoln; C. E. Bassett, Chicago; J. C. Hays and wife, Grand Island; C. C. Crowell, F. M. Casteller, A. P. Howes, Blair; I. O. Kelley, M. P. Roscommon, John C. Nelson, Nebraska City; L. C. Dunn, Lincoln; Charles Van Nimmy, Boston; W. W. Reedy, Niles, Mich.; C. W. Holt, St. Paul; M. W. Burke, Chicago; James K. Deming, Detroit.
+The Delione-H. M. Boydeton, Nebraska City; J.F.
+Railsback, Kansas City; Harry C. Mack, Chicago; D. R. Lillibridge, Lincoln; C. E. Bassett, Chicago; J. C. Hays and wife, Grand Island; C. C. Crowell, F. M. Casteller, A. P. Howes, Blair; L. O. Kelley, M. P. Roscommon, John C. Nelson, Nebraska City; L. C. Dunn, Lincoln; Charles Yan Nimmy, Boston; W. W. Reedy, Niles, Mich.; C. W. Holt, St. Paul; M. W. Burke, Chicago; James K. Deming, Derroit.
 DUTTON'S CHEAP SUITS.

 He Made Something Out of Nothing Most Remarkably.

-A couple of weeks ago A. B. Dutton, man ager of a suit club scheme, silently folded his tent and stole away.
-Since then it has transpired that several of the club members have been anxiously looking for the missing Dutton.
-In connection with Dutton, Mr. J. McVean, the Omaha representative of Wanamaker & Brown of Philadelphia was seen last night by a BEE reporter and made this statement "Dutton came to me some time last September and proposed a partnership with me in the suit club business.
+A couple of weeks ago A. B. Detton, man-Frank Lewis, a fifteen-year-old boy, was ager of a suit club scheme, silently folded arrested by Officer Hudson last night on his tent and stole away.
+Since then it has Corby street and charged with petit larceny. transpired that several of the club members Lewis had a vise in his possession which he claimed to have found on the sidewalk.
+The have been anxiously looking for the missing Dutton. excuse didn't go with the officer, however In connection with Dutton, Mr. J. McVean, and he was locked up. the Omaha representative of Wanamaker & Another Dangerous Hole.
+Brown of Philadelphia was seen last night The sewer which crosses Cuming street at by a BEE reporter and made this statement: Thirty-second has caved in between the "Dutton came to me some time last September and proposed a partnership with me in the suit club business.
 I declined his proposition, but rented him desk room in my office.
-Then he made arrangements with thing only two or three members of the eight clubs would draw suits.
-For instance, if John Smith of club 7 drew a suit and Smith was not present Dutton would claim to the members present that Smith was behind in his payments, and consequently his drawing did not count.
+Then no made arrangements with me to accept his orders for suits, which of street car tracks at that crossing and left a dangerous hole about 2x4 feet known depth.
+Several horses have already fallen into this cavity and a serious acciden VETERANS OF SOUTH DAKOFA Close of a Well Attended and Successful Encampment.